If you’re a marketer, you have to deal with (on average) 102,203 images and videos a year to keep on top of your game.

 Sharing files with your team or external partners can take time if you don’t have the right tools in place.

 First off, let’s start with a simple example.
-Your colleague in the social team has asked you to send over a few different product shots they can use in a campaign.
+Your colleague in the sales team has asked you to send over product shots they can use to pitch a new distributor.
 In Dash, all you’d need to do is multi-select the assets you want to send, then pick whether you want to email them over directly or share them with a unique link.

 Instead of sending over assets, I’ve created a Dash portal for our paid ad agency.
 This works like a mini Dash and gives Holly (our account manager) access to all the ad graphics we’ve created without her having to log into our Dash.
 She’s able to search and filter the 100+ assets in the portal and download them to the spec she needs for the campaigns.